MikaelGRA/InfluxDB.Client/README.md

 ## Other operations

 The InfluxClient also defines a host of other management operations.
 That can be divided up into two categories.
-1. Operations that does not return anything.
+ * Operations that does not return anything.
-2. Operations that returns an InfluxResult<TInfluxRow>, such as SHOW USERS, SHOW DATABASES, etc..
+ * Operations that returns an InfluxResult<TInfluxRow>, such as SHOW USERS, SHOW DATABASES, etc..
 You can think of these operations as statically defined "Read" operations that queries the database, since they return the same types as ordinary queries.

-All of these operations can be seen here:
+The interface for all these operations can be seen below:

 ```c#
 #region Ping